straw-hat-labs/straw_hat_mailer/README.md

 # StrawHat.Mailer

 Email Management with templating capability.
+The templates use Mustache template under the hood so you can do everything that the template system allow you to do.

 ## Installation